 Go on an unforgettable excursion on the coast of Orange County, California, in search of various whale species.
 Learn all about native California marine life from experienced marine biologists while enjoying the sights from an impressive sixty-five-foot-long boat.
 This boat is sleek, modern, and comfortable.
 Even if you encounter swells and waves, it is a smooth and relaxing ride.

 Depending on the time of your visit, you might see humpback whales, minke whales, blue whales, grey whales, and finback whales.
 Even though you won’t be searching for seals, sea lions, or dolphins, the odds are good that you’ll see these incredible creatures too.
 The guides have even pointed out the occasional eleven-foot-long Mola mola sunfish.
+While you’re in town, check out these other awesome things to do in Newport Beach.

 2. Visit Laguna Canyon Winery